Erd\H{o}s-Burgess constant of commutative semigroups: Introduction

-It's interesting that when the semigroup $\mathcal{S}$ happens to be a finite abelian group, the Erd\H{o}s-Burgess constant (both the strong variant and the weak one are exactly the same for any commutative semigroup) reduces to one classical combinatorial constant, the Davenport constant.
-The Davenport constant originated from K. Rogers who \cite{Rogers} posed the problem to determine the smallest positive integer $\ell$ for any finite abelian group $G$, which is called the Davenport constant ${\rm D}(G)$, such that every sequence of terms from $G$ of length at least $\ell$ contains a nonempty subsequence with sum being the identity element of $G$.
-Since the identity element is the unique idempotent element in any finite abelian group $G$, it is easy to observe that $\textsc{I}(G)=\textsc{SI}(G)={\rm D}(G)$.
-The constant ${\rm D}(G)$ has been investigated extensively since it was proposed.
 As a consequence of the Fundamental Theorem for finite abelian groups, any nontrivial finite abelian group can be written as the direct sum $\mathbb{Z}_{n_1}\oplus\cdots\oplus \mathbb{Z}_{n_r}$ of cyclic groups $\mathbb{Z}_{n_1},\ldots, \mathbb{Z}_{n_r}$ with $1 < n_1 \mid \cdots \mid n_r$.
 Let us denote by In the 1960s, D. Kruyswijk \cite{EmdeBoas007} and J.E.
-Olson \cite{Olson2} independently proved the crucial inequality ${\rm D}(G)\geq 1+{\rm d}^*(G)$ for any finite abelian groups.
-On the other hand, Van Emde Boas and Kruyswijk \cite{EmdeBoas} and Meshulam \cite{Meshu} proved that In the past five decades, many researchers made efforts to find the precise values of Davenport constant for finite abelian groups.
-Unfortunately, besides for the groups of types given in Theorem D, the precise values of this constant was known only for groups of specific form such as $\mathbb{Z}_{2}\oplus \mathbb{Z}_2 \oplus \mathbb{Z}_{2d}$ (see \cite{EmdeBoas007}), or $\mathbb{Z}_3\oplus \mathbb{Z}_3 \oplus \mathbb{Z}_{3d}$ (see \cite{Bhowmik}), etc. For the recent progress about ${\rm D}(G)$ in special types of finite abelian groups the reader may consult \cite{GLP12} and \cite{Schmid}.
+Olson \cite{Olson2} independently gave the inequality ${\rm D}(G)\geq 1+{\rm d}^*(G)$.
+On the other hand, P. Van Emde Boas and D. Kruyswijk \cite{EmdeBoas} and R. Meshulam \cite{Meshu} proved that A lot of efforts were made to find the precise values of Davenport constant for finite abelian groups.
+However, up to date, besides for the groups of types given in Theorem D, the precise value of this constant was known only for groups of specific forms such as $\mathbb{Z}_{2}\oplus \mathbb{Z}_2 \oplus \mathbb{Z}_{2d}$ (see \cite{EmdeBoas007}), or $\mathbb{Z}_3\oplus \mathbb{Z}_3 \oplus \mathbb{Z}_{3d}$ (see \cite{Bhowmik}), etc. Even to determine the precise value of ${\rm D}(G)$ in the case when $G$ is a direct sum of three finite cyclic groups remains open for over 50 years (see \cite{GaoGeroldingersurvey}, Conjecture 3.5).